WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 Sniff out more on dogs and crates below:

 WOOF, that’s all I got for now, humans!
-Be sure to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington for cute dog videos!
+Be sure to subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington for fun dog videos!

 Markin’ it up,